Air Cabin Crew

 • to enjoy working with other people (teamwork)

-• a polite but firm approach
+• a desire to help people and a friendly manner, as well as a polite but firm approach

 • number skills for handling money